The Knysna Forest Marathon is pleased to host the Knysna Forest Virtual Race 2021

 Should you experience any difficulty with your entry, please contact the Forest Secretary by email – email@example.com

-Our Partner event, the Virtual Knysna Cycle Tour will take place on the first weekend of the Knysna Oyster Festival.
+Our Partner event, the Knysna Cycle Tour will take place on the second weekend of the Knysna Oyster Festival.
 Click on the image to be redirected for more info.

 Forest Secretary: firstname.lastname@example.org